tonethar/IGME-330-Master/notes/demo-revealing-module-pattern.md

 ### Part Three - get rid of the remaining dependencies:

+The code we wrote in Part Two above works well, but as mentioned in the intro, two of the modules contain hard-coded *dependencies* on the 'app` global.
+Some people might stop refactoring at this point and say "good enough" - but that's not how we roll!
+To fix this properly, we are actually going to re-structure the app one more time so that we can pass arguments into the modules.
+This also necessitates getting rid of the Iffys.
+So we are going to tear this code apart one last time, but it will be worth it!

-1. First, we need to look at our modules one at a time to look for any dependencies they would have on global variables:
+1. First, we need to look at our modules one at a time to look for the actual dependencies they have on global variables:
   - **utilities.js** does not depend on any global variables or functions.
 As a matter of fact, all of the functions in this file are highly re-usable ["pure functions"](https://en.wikipedia.org/wiki/Pure_function), which do not produce any side effects.
-We do not need to fix this module.
   - **sprites.js** has two dependencies on the `app` global object:
     - when it calls `app.utilities.getRandomColor()` AND
     - when it calls `app.utilities.getRandomUnitVector()`
   - **main.js** has two dependencies on the `app` global object:
     - when it calls `app.utilities.getLinearGradient()` AND
     - when it calls `app.sprites.createSprites()`
+2. To really fix this and make it "right", to have truly independent and reusable modules, we are going to
+3. First, we will head to **utilities.js** - we are going to make it so it's not

-2. Let's head to **loader.js** where we will address these dependencies by dependency injection - in this case - passing in the dependency rather than hard-coding it.
+Let's head to **loader.js** where we will address these dependencies by dependency injection - in this case - passing in the dependency rather than hard-coding it.
 3. Make **loader.js** look like this:

 ```js